cloudfoundry/cf-networking-onboarding/routes.prolific.md

 - I recommend deleting all other apps

 ## What
-The Cloud Controller API (CAPI) maintains the database of all apps, domains, routes, and route mappings.
+The Cloud Controller API (CC API) maintains the database of all apps, domains, routes, and route mappings.
-However CAPI does not keep track of *where* those apps are deployed.
-Nor does CAPI track the IPs and ports each route should, well, *route* to.
+However Cloud Controller does not keep track of *where* those apps are deployed.
+Nor does CC track the IPs and ports each route should, well, *route* to.
 That's the job of the router, often called GoRouter.

-CAPI keeps track of the desired state.
+CC keeps track of the desired state.
 The user wants a route called MY_ROUTE that sends traffic to appA.
 But the user doesn't (shouldn't) care about the logistics needed to make that route happen.
 That is the responsibility of other components.

-Let's look at what information CAPI *does* keep track of.
+Let's look at what information Cloud Controller *does* keep track of.

 ## How

 0. 🤔 Map a route to appA.
 Let's call this route APP_A_ROUTE.
 I recommend _deleting_ all other routes.

-0. 🤔 Look at the domains, routes, route mappings, and apps in CAPI's database.
+0. 🤔 Look at the domains, routes, destinations (route mappings), and apps via the Cloud Controller's API.
-    To look at all the domains you can curl CAPI using `cf curl /v2/domains`.
-Use the [CAPI docs](https://apidocs.cloudfoundry.org/7.8.0/) to figure out the APIs for the other resources.
+    To look at all the domains you can curl using `cf curl /v3/domains`.
+Use the [API docs](https://v3-apidocs.cloudfoundry.org/) to figure out the endpoints for the other resources.

-This is all of the information that CAPI contains about routes.
+This is all of the information that CC contains about routes.
 Note there are no IPs anywhere.
 Note that all of these routes are for CF apps, none of them are for CF components.

 ### Expected Result
-You can view data from CAPI about the route APP_A_ROUTE that you created.
+You can view data from CC about the route APP_A_ROUTE that you created.

 ## Recorded Values
 Record the following values that you generated or discovered during this story.